-Clinical Trials Governance Framework
+The National Clinical Trials Governance Framework

 The project stems from recognition by all Health Ministers that, while states and territories have worked to improve the environment for clinical trials, issues of fragmentation and inefficiency remain that impact on Australia’s attractiveness as a preferred location for clinical trials.

-The Clinical Trials Governance Framework aligns with the Commission’s existing National Safety and Quality Health Service (NSQHS) Standards (second edition) for hospital accreditation and the National Model Clinical Governance Framework
+The National Clinical Trials Governance Framework aligns with the Commission’s existing National Safety and Quality Health Service (NSQHS) Standards (second edition) for hospital accreditation and the National Model Clinical Governance Framework

 The actions within the National Clinical Trials Governance Framework align with the actions in Standards 1 and 2 of the NSQHS Standards which are already embedded in all public and private hospitals and day procedure services.
 Notably, more than half the actions within the NSQHS Standards 1 and 2 apply to clinical trial services.